Type-Moon resources

 Fate/EXTRA Last Encore

 A studio SHAFT anime from 2018.
-This is the exception to Fate anime adaptions being bad, because it's actually an anime original story instead of an adaption.
+This is the exception to Fate anime adaptions being mediocre-to-bad, because it's actually an anime original story instead of an adaption.
 A thousand years ago Hakuno Kishinami lost the final battle of Fate/EXTRA, and the Moon Cell ceased all operations.
 But something is preventing the shutdown process from being completed, and from the dredges at its bottom comes a new life, rising past the things the few remaining humans have desperately clung to as the end of the world got stretched out over a thousand years.

 It has bad reviews because it's very different from other Fate anime in that its storytelling is pretty abstract and it's really more like watching a visual novel, which is awesome and makes it the ultimate Fate anime.